love-borjeson/tm_ws_cloud/README.md

 All material is unlicensed, i.e. donated to the public domain.
 For R, Rstudio and packages, additional licenses may apply.
 Please feel free to give credit where credits due.

-Responsible for this workshop: [Love Börjeson](love.borjeson@kb.se), Director of KBLab at the National Library of Sweden.
+Responsible for this workshop: [Love Börjeson](love.borjeson@kb.se), Director of KBLab at the National Library of Sweden and [Chris Haffenden](chris.haffenden@kb.se), Research Coordinator at KBLab at the National Library of Sweden.